 I first started blogging over 5 years ago.
-Before then, the only blogging experience I had was writing a few blog posts on my wedding photography website, which mostly just consisted of highlights from each wedding.
+Before that time, the only blogging experience I had was from writing a few blog posts on my wedding photography website.
+Which mostly just consisted of highlights from each wedding and I made a lot of blogging mistakes.

 So when I started Anxious Lass, my first proper blog, I didn’t have a clue what I was doing.